lvgl/lvgl/docs/widgets/checkbox.rst

 -  :cpp:enumerator:`LV_PART_MAIN` The is the background of the Checkbox and it uses the text and all the typical background style properties.
    ``pad_column`` adjusts the spacing between the tickbox and the label
--  :cpp:enumerator:`LV_PART_INDICATOR` The “tick box” is a square that uses all the typical background style properties.
-By default, its size is equal to the height of the main part’s font.
+-  :cpp:enumerator:`LV_PART_INDICATOR` The "tick box" is a square that uses all the typical background style properties.
+By default, its size is equal to the height of the main part's font.
 Padding properties make the tick box larger in the respective directions.

 The Checkbox is added to the default group (if it is set).